 SHORT HISTORY OF CHRIST PANTOKRATOR CHURCH

-The Christ Pantokrator church consists of two churches and the imperial chapel joint together.
-The Byzantine Empress Eirene, the wife of the Emperor John II Komnenos, started construction of the monastery in 1118, to house poor, sick and suffering people.
-She died in 1124 and, after her death, the Emperor continued with construction and completed the whole complex in 1136.
+The Christ Pantokrator Church consists of two churches and an imperial chapel joined together.
+Byzantine Empress Eirene, wife of Emperor John II Komnenos, started construction of the monastery in 1118, to provide shelter for the poor, the sick and the suffering.
+She died in 1124 and, after her death, Emperor continued the work, completing the entire complex in 1136.

-The Fourth Crusade occupied Constantinople between 1204 and 1261.
-At that time, the Pantokrator monastery was the Venetian headquarters.
+The Fourth Crusade occupied Constantinople from 1204 to 1261.
+During this period, the Pantokrator Church served as the Venetian headquarters.

-After the reconquest of Constantinople by the Byzantines in 1261, the monastery was given back to Orthodox monks.
-It functioned as the Christian Orthodox religious temple for additional two centuries.
+After the Byzantines reconquered Constantinople in 1261, the monastery was returned to the Orthodox monks.
+It continued functioning as a Christian Orthodox religious centre for another two centuries.

-Constantinople fell to the invading Ottoman army in 1453.
-Fatih Sultan Mehmed converted the Christ Pantokrator church into a mosque right after the conquest.
+Constantinople fell to the Ottoman army in 1453.
+Fatih Sultan Mehmed converted the Christ Pantokrator Church into a mosque immediately after the conquest.

-So, this is the point at which we meet Molla Zeyrek.
-Molla in Turkish means mullah.
-Molla Zeyrek worked in the newly established Islamic centre as one of the first teachers and that’s why the mosque carries his name.
+This brings us to Molla Zeyrek.
+“Molla” in Turkish means “mullah”.
+Molla Zeyrek worked in the newly established Islamic centre as one of its first teachers.
+The mosque eventually took his name.

 ZEYREK MOSQUE

-Despite the fact that I went to Istanbul many times in the past, I saw this Byzantine structure for the first time now.
-The building is the finest example of the middle period Byzantine religious architecture.
-But, that’s it.
+Although I visited Istanbul many times in the past, I saw this Byzantine structure for the first time in June 2024.
+The building is one of the finest examples of middle-period Byzantine religious architecture.
+But that’s it.

-Apart from this spectacular historical building, unfortunately there is nothing else from the Byzantine era that you can see there.
+Apart from this spectacular historic structure, unfortunately nothing else from the Byzantine era remains on the site.
 The monastery complex has completely disappeared.
-The structure of the Christ Pantokrator church, which is now a functioning and beautiful mosque, is the only thing that remains.
+The former Christ Pantokrator Church, now a functioning and beautiful mosque, is the only surviving element.

-You can see the interior of the mosque in these photos, it’ll give you a good idea how it looks inside.
-Unfortunately, you can’t see the opus sectile floor of the former church, as it’s completely covered by the carpet.
+You can see the interior of the mosque in these photos.
+They give a good sense of what it looks like inside.
+Unfortunately, the opus sectile floor of the former church is now entirely covered by carpeting.

-Interestingly, I was the only foreigner visiting the Zeyrek mosque.
-As you can also see, the mosque was completely empty.
-I’m saying this because, normally, the most popular attractions such as Hagia Sophia and Topkapi Palace are inundated with tourists.
+Interestingly, I was the only foreigner visiting the Zeyrek Mosque.
+As you can see, the mosque was almost completely empty.
+I mention this because places such as Hagia Sophia and Topkapi Palace are normally overflowing with tourists.

-Being the second biggest surviving Byzantine structure after Hagia Sophia, the former Christ Pantocrator church should be also on every visitor’s list.
-Although, you have to make a bit of an effort to get there, maybe that’s the reason why there wasn’t anyone else at the time of my visit.
+As the second largest surviving Byzantine structure after Hagia Sophia, the former Christ Pantokrator Church should be on every visitor’s list.
+Although, it takes a bit of effort to reach, perhaps that explains why no one else was there during my visits in June 2024 and July 2025.

-One final thought, the Zeyrek Mosque would make a precious museum.
-But, that’ll most likely never happen, as it would mean that the mosque would seize to exist and all remaining Byzantine elements would have to be revealed.
+One final thought.
+The Zeyrek Mosque would make a remarkable museum.
+But that will most likely never happen, as converting it would mean the mosque would cease to exist and all remaining Byzantine elements would need to be uncovered.

-At least, the building looks nicely restored and well preserved.
-I don’t even want to think how famous this edifice would be if it was still operating as a Christian Orthodox religious temple.
+At least, the building appears well restored and carefully preserved.
+I can only imagine how famous this edifice might be today if it were still functioning as a Christian Orthodox religious temple.

 Back to Turkey